NVIDIA/NeMo/docs/source/core.rst

     # modify the training batch size
     cfg.train_ds.tokens_in_batch = 8192

 .. note:: Configuration with Hydra always has the following precedence CLI > YAML > Dataclass

-Please see the `Hydra Tutorials <https://hydra.cc/docs/tutorials/intro>`_ for a great introduction to using Hydra.

 PyTorch Lightning
 -----------------